WebReflection/wrist/README.md

 wrist.unwatch(generic, 'propName', cb);
 ```

-Each property name can have more than callback registered.
+Each property can have more than one callback registered.

 Dual bindings do not interfere with each other.